Blackmore Farm History

 Somewhere about 1600 the Manor seems to have turned to use purely as a farm but remained in the same family so far as ownership goes.
 It passed to the Tyntes through the marriage of Jane, only child of Hugh Halswell to John Tynte.
 By this marriage there were was an only son Sir Halswell Tynte who succeeded to the estate his mother brought to him in 1672.
 He became a baronet the following year.

 Unfortunately we lose the historical thread at this point and we have to fast forward almost 300 years.
-Blackmore Farm has seen many changes throughout its long history and is now run as a dairy farm by the Dyer family who bought it in 1952.
+Blackmore Farm has seen many changes throughout its long history.
+It was taken over by the Dyer family in 1952 and is now run as two separate businesses.
+A beef and arable farm that is run by Ian’s brother Alan and his family and a Farm Shop, Cafe and Bed & Breakfast business that is run by Ian and his family.